bravetechnologycoop/brave-alert-app/README.md

 - `.travis.yml` - Travis CI configuration.
 - `app.json` - I'm not sure.
 - `babel.config.js` - I'm not sure.
+- `bitrise.yml` - Configuration for our BitRise deployment pipelines.
 - `CHANGELOG.md` - The changelog.
 - `index.js` - Entrypoint into the app.
 - `LICENSE` - Our open source license.